 Anyone who purchases a product or service is potentially at risk for fraud, and even the most financially savvy customer can unknowingly fall victim to it.
-It can crop up in a number of ways, from overpaying for contracting services to purchasing a car that turns out to be defective.
+It can crop up in a number of ways, from overpaying for contracting services or purchasing a car that turns out to be defective, to a company that does not protect consumers’ identities, allowing them to fall victim to a data breach.
 Facing the pressures of a competitive marketplace, some companies take deceptive actions in order to give them a financial edge while disadvantaging countless customers.
 Consumer fraud may appear in the form of:

 False and misleading advertising or bait and switch tactics

 Interpreting a contract or agreement in a way that unfairly disadvantages the consumer

 Overcharging or improper charges for goods and services

 Selling defective products

 In 2018 alone, the Federal Trade Commission received more than one 1.4 million fraud-related complaints with losses totaling more than $1 billion.